kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ##### Uniqueness

-*   The identifier **need not be** unique but **should** remain the same for a cluster for the duration of the cluster’s membership.
+*   The identifier **may not** exist (as its only applicable for multi-network scenario) and **need not** be unique

 ##### Lifespan

-*   The identifier if exists **should** be immutable for the lifespan of a ClusterSet membership.
+*   The identifier, if exists, **should** be immutable for the lifespan of a ClusterSet membership.

 ##### Contents

-*   The identifier **must** be a valid RFC-1123 DNS label [as described for object names in the Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
+*   The identifier **should** be a valid RFC-1123 DNS label [as described for object names in the Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
     *   Following the most restrictive standard naming constraint ensures maximum usefulness and portability.
-*   The identifier **may** be a human readable description.
+*   The identifier **should** be a human readable description.

 ##### Consumers

-*   **Must** be able to rely on the identifier, if exists, unmodified for the entire duration of its membership in a ClusterSet.
+*   **Should** be able to rely on the identifier, if exists, unmodified for the entire duration of its membership in a ClusterSet.
 *   **Should** watch the `network.k8s.io` property to handle potential changes if they live beyond the ClusterSet membership.
 *   **May** rely on the existence of an identifier for clusters that do not belong to a ClusterSet so long as the implementation provides one.